 Now let’s move on and discuss about some of the chess engines.

 Some Chess Engines

 Stockfish: the strongest chess engine at present.
-This chess engine is made available for the entire window, Linus, Android, iOS users.
+This chess engine is made available for the entire window, Linus, Android, and iOS users.
 It includes neural networks in its code for making better evaluations of chess positions.

 Leela chess zero: it is inspired by DeepMind’s AlphaZero Project.
 Today it is the second strongest publicly available engine.

 AlphaZero: it was developed by a robotics research company, deepMind. alphaZero was then undertaken by Google itself.
-AlphaZero, is known for beating StockFish.
+AlphaZero is known for beating StockFish.

 Fritz: it is a chess engine, developed by Frans Morsch and was added to ChessBase in 1991.
 If you want a chess engine for your windows and other platforms, you can go for Fritz as it has won a lot of computerized chess championships titles over the years.

 Rybka: a chess engine that was prepared by IM Vasik Rajilich in the early 2000s, along with a partnership with ChessBase.
 Although ICGA (international computer games association) accused Rybka of plagiarism, later that was omitted by the confirmation of the FIDE Ethics Commission, which said that those claims were false.

 As of now, you know all the details about the chess engine and how it works, and what a chess tree is.
 Also, you now know which chess engine you can go to if you want to obviously!